openfisca/openfisca-doc/windows-no-admin.md

 python -c "from openfisca_france import CountryTaxBenefitSystem; CountryTaxBenefitSystem()"
 ```

 No error message should appear.
-Congrats, you just installed OpenFisca-France !
+Congrats, you just installed OpenFisca-France!

 ## 4. Install atom